cadop/seg1d/README.md

   * [The UCR Suite](https://www.cs.ucr.edu/~eamonn/UCRsuite.html) (Ultrafast subsequence search under both Dynamic Time Warping (DTW) and Euclidean Distance (ED))

   * [tslearn](https://github.com/rtavenar/tslearn)(Machine learning tools for the analysis of time series)

+  * [seglearn](https://dmbee.github.io/seglearn/)(Provides a flexible approach to multivariate time series and related contextual (meta) data for classification, regression, and forecasting problems)

+The advantage of seg1d is a simpler API which makes getting started and using the code quicker for non-experts when interested in purely extracting timestamps (segments) from a dataset.
+The API was built with motion capture data in mind, making the addition of features (e.g., marker trajectories) and sets of features (e.g., multiple subjects) easy.
+The output of seg1d is also geared towards users that are interested in comparing the segments found, such as returning masked arrays of segments.

 ## Quickstart